 - bell pepper

-A few familiar herbal remedies may be effective in the management of UC.
+Some herbal or organic remedies may help promote gut health and prolong remission.
+A few familiar supplements and herbal remedies may be effective in the management of UC.

 Psyllium seed/husk enhances gut motility, alleviates the symptoms of constipation, and improves the elimination of waste.

-Bromelain, an enzyme found in pineapples, may help ease the symptoms and reduce the frequency of flares.
+Bromelain, an enzyme found in pineapples, may help ease UC symptoms and reduce the frequency of flares.
 It’s proteolytic, which means that it helps break down proteins.
-This process appears to provide anti-inflammatory benefits.
-Bromelain is commercially available as a supplement.

 Gingko has been effective in treating experimental colitis in rodents.

 UC leads to several symptoms, not just gastrointestinal ones.
-Aside from medications, other interventions and lifestyle changes can help improve health and quality of life.
+Aside from medications, other interventions and lifestyle changes, such as the following, can help improve health and quality of life.

 - Promptly treat anemia.
-Low levels of iron, folate, and B-12 can all cause anemia.
+Low levels of iron, folate, and vitamin B-12 can all cause anemia.
 Low iron levels can develop with bleeding.
 Some medications can interfere with folate absorption.
-While vitamin B-12 deficiency may also develop.
+Vitamin B-12 deficiency may also develop.
 UC flares can make it difficult to get the full nutrition you need.
 So the cause of anemia always needs to be identified and treated promptly.

-- Practice a healthier lifestyle.
+- Get some exercise and stop smoking.
 Adding exercise and regular physical activity can help with UC.
 So can quitting smoking.

 - Review your drug regimen.
 Certain medications such as nonsteroidal anti-inflammatory drugs (NSAIDs) can be associated with UC flares.
-If you have UC, consult your physician before using an NSAID.
+If you have UC, consult your doctor before using an NSAID.